Support when someone dies

 Get Support Now

-If you are feeling low and need to talk to someone confidentially about bereavement you can call us on:
+If you are feeling low and need to talk to someone confidentially about bereavement you can contact us in the following ways:

 You can also get in touch with the National Chaplain for the Horseracing Industry.
 All racing staff have access to support from the National Chaplain to Horseracing, regardless of their religious beliefs, or lack of them.